-This course continues to lay the foundation required for high school English credit but focuses on the aspects of health, including personal health, injury prevention, community health, nutrition and fitness, personal development, family living, and alcohol, tobacco, and drugs.
-Students will develop kills related to the reading of increasingly complex informational and literary texts with an emphasis placed on close critical reading.
-Students will also develop skills in argumentative, informative, and narrative writing in response to the writings.
+This course lays the foundation required for high school health, including personal health, injury prevention, community health, nutrition and fitness, personal development, family living, and alcohol, tobacco, and drugs.

 HSC 087 Writing With Evidence

 Using the writing process, students will focus on writing with evidence to ensure that students engage in research and inquiry to investigate topics, and to analyze, integrate, and present information.
 This course will meet high school English credit requirements and prepare students for Washington state standardized testing expectations.